spamathur/SocialMedia/README.md

 Phase 3 Distribution:

 `Abhinav Padmanabhuni`
 Worked on designing and constructing GUI.
+Updated some previous files.

 `Chenbo Sun:`
-Worked on documentation of Readme.
+Worked on the documentation of Readme.

 `Sparsh Mathur:`
 Wrote report Part One and collected Part Two.
 Fixed previous test cases and interfaces to reflect changes from this phase.